SystemWave8/Wave8-Hypr-Dotfiles/README.md

 Intro:
 ---

-This is a very early build of the .dotfiles and doesn't include any custom features that you might be accustomed to.
+This is a repository for a dotfiles setup designed for Arch Linux & Hyprland.

 Though it's nice to have an easily accessible .dotfiles repo, my recommendation is to find out how to build your own .dotfiles repository.